 What you see is what you get?
 Bangor academics to research impression management by business organisations

 Impression management has played a significant role in recent corporate scandals such as Enron, WorldCom and Parmalat.
-Bangor’s Centre for Impression Management in Accounting Communication (CIMAC) will shed light on the techniques used by firms to control their image, thus helping prevent the public from being taken in by ‘spin’.
+With public faith in the financial sector shaken, Bangor’s Centre for Impression Management in Accounting Communication (CIMAC) will shed light on the techniques used by firms to control their image, thus helping prevent the public from being taken in by ‘spin’.

 Placed within the University’s Business School, CIMAC aims to promote, conduct and encourage ground-breaking research into how accounting communication – which includes financial statements, annual reports and websites – can be used to manipulate the public impression of a firm.
 Although the image conveyed may often be truthful, impression management can be used to promote an organisation’s positive traits whilst concealing those aspects which could prove detrimental to its reputation.